 On the first part of the right hon.
 Gentleman’s question, I am not here to wrangle with him about the meaning of his amendment; all we know is that the amendment was rejected so what its force would have been is of academic concern.
 It was rejected, thankfully, and we can move on.

 On the right hon.
 Gentleman’s comments on the extension, I said—very clearly I hoped—in my opening statement that the Prime Minister would write a letter and the length of the extension would be agreed between the EU and the UK Government.

 The motion debated by the House last week envisaged a short extension, and as my hon.
 Friend pointed out there has to be a purpose to a short extension.
-Given the absence of a withdrawal agreement will the Government look again at the potential of using such a short extension to apply to join the EFTA pillar of the EEA agreement to which we are a party, and thereby rely on our existing legal rights under that treaty?
+Given the absence of a withdrawal agreement will the Government look again at the potential of using such a short extension to apply to join the European Free Trade Association pillar of the European economic area agreement to which we are a party, and thereby rely on our existing legal rights under that treaty?

 As my hon.
 Friend will remember, there were two options.
 If the deal is adopted by the House, the Government will apply for a short extension of the article 50 period.
 If it is not—if the deal is voted down or for whatever reason is frustrated—we would have to seek a longer extension.
 It is not currently the Government’s intention to seek to join EFTA or any other of those organisations.
 We made it very clear that this was a binary choice: we would have the deal, in which case we would ask for a short extension, or we would have to ask, regrettably perhaps, for a longer one.

 The Minister seems to be the only person in this House who thinks the deal can be agreed before this week’s European Council meeting.
 It is not going to be; let us get real about this.
 Does he understand something we have been trying to impress on the Prime Minister for some time: the one and possibly the only way she can save her deal now would be to bring it back here and make it conditional on putting it to the British people?